brokerize/client-js/README.md

 # client-js

 The official `brokerize` JavaScript client.
-The main goal here is to have an API client that comes with TypeScript types so that auto-complete for JS code as well as proper types for TypeScript clients are available.
-Most of the heavy lifting is in the internal generated code.
+The API client comes with TypeScript types so that auto-complete for JS code as well as proper types for TypeScript clients are available.
+Most of the heavy lifting is in the internal generated code (we use `@openapitools/openapi-generator-cli` to generate it), but we provide a manually maintained layer around it for a more consistent developer experience.

 Example usage: